 Net housing completions in the borough have fluctuated significantly between 2001/02 and 2021/22.
 The average number of net completions over this period was 327 homes per annum (hpa), equating to 189 hpa below the housing requirement set in the adopted Local Plan (2018).
-Net delivery has been significantly suppressed by demolition in a number of areas across North East Lincolnshire.
+Net delivery has been significantly suppressed by the demolition of several homes by Lincolnshire Housing Partnership (LHP) with the removal of 180 homes at the Freeman Street flats, and additional demolitions included the flats just off Washdyke Lane, Immingham.
+However, the actual number of demolitions in the borough has been significantly higher with some 966 homes demolished or otherwise lost to alternative uses between 2013/14 and 2021/22.

-The actual number of demolitions in the borough has been significantly higher with some 966 homes demolished or otherwise lost to alternative uses between 2013/14 and 2021/22.
 Whilst this strategy will not make any presumptions on the outcome of the Local Plan review process, all evidence confirms that future additional housing provision is required across North East Lincolnshire.
 This is essential if the borough is to grasp the economic opportunities presented - good quality homes will attract people to the borough to settle here, whilst also offering good prospects for existing residents to remain.
 Both this strategy and the review of the Local Plan are undoubtedly focused upon that growth and what it looks like.